yajra/pdo-via-oci8/readme.md

 ```
 And then run `composer update`

+## PHP 8 Support

+When using PHP 8, please use version 3: `"yajra/laravel-pdo-via-oci8": "3.*"`.

 ## Testing

 There is a test suite (using `PHPUnit` with a version bigger than 6.x) on the `test` directory.
 If you want to